Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: HE CNN without Ciphertext Rotation

-The server receives $c_0(X)$ from the client and multiplies it with the filter polynomials, $\hat f^{(n)}(X)$ ($0\leq n<c_o$), for different channels.
+In the parenthesis of the above formula, the other terms are much smaller than $i(X)\hat f^{(n)}(X)$, and are considered as the approximation errors.
+Hence, $\Delta^{-1}(i(X)\hat f^{(n)}(X))+sh'(X)$ is recovered.
+This expression represents the scaled output of the layer added up with the secret share $sh'(X)$.

 In CNNs, $c_o\leq c_i$ because the Conv layers extract features.
 Assuming $c_i$ is an integer multiple of $c_o$, our scheme packs the coefficients of all the filters belonging to the same output channel into

 As a result, the output of channel $n$ is